Stella Standingbear: Other recognition

-Live Performances and Public Advocacy
+Live performances and public advocacy

 Standingbear has toured extensively across the U.S. and Canada.
 She has performed at festivals and community events including the Indigenous Tattoo and Music Festival in Gila River, Arizona, the Mind The Gap Festival in Salt Lake City, and the LNI Girl Basketball Half-Time in Rapid City, SD.

-Cultural Integration and Visibility
+Cultural integration and visibility

 Standingbear uses her live performances to promote cultural visibility.
 Her freestyle on *On The Radar Radio* gained attention due to the inclusion of traditional dancers and elements of her Lakota heritage alongside her contemporary rap.
 This integration of traditional elements onto high-visibility media platforms has been noted as a significant display of her heritage.

-Dedicated Advocacy
+Advocacy

 Standingbear is devoted to social issues affecting the Lakota Nation, particularly the MMIW movement.
 Her television debut on Fox13 News' Good Day Utah in 2022 was utilized to speak about her background and the MMIW movement, reflecting her goal to be an effective voice for her community.